kubesphere/website/content/en/docs/faq/multi-cluster-management/manage-multi-cluster.md

    kuebctl label ns <namespace> kubesphere.io/workspace=<workspace name>
    ```

-### Account Management
+### User Management

-The accounts you create through the central control plane from your Host Cluster will be synchronized to Member Clusters.
+The users you create through the central control plane from your Host Cluster will be synchronized to Member Clusters.

-If you want to let different accounts access different clusters, you can create workspaces and [assign different clusters to them](../../../cluster-administration/cluster-settings/cluster-visibility-and-authorization/).
-After that, you can invite different accounts to these workspaces per access requirements for these accounts.
-In future releases, you will be able to invite accounts to your [multi-cluster projects](../../../project-administration/project-and-multicluster-project/#multi-cluster-projects).
+If you want to let different users access different clusters, you can create workspaces and [assign different clusters to them](../../../cluster-administration/cluster-settings/cluster-visibility-and-authorization/).
+After that, you can invite different users to these workspaces per access requirements for these users.

 ### KubeSphere Components Management